10 Historic Sites in Argyll & the Isles that Reveal Scotland's History and Heritage

 10. Dunstaffanage Castle

-Dunstaffnage Castle is located on a huge rock overlooking the Firth of Lorn near Oban and remains one of Scotland’s oldest stone castles.
-Built in 1220 by Duncan MacDougall, the self-styled ‘King of the Isles’, and played an important role during these stirring times in Argyll and the struggle between the Kingdom of Scotland and Norway for control of the Hebrides.
+Dunstaffnage Castle is located on a giant rock overlooking the Firth of Lorn near Oban and remains one of Scotland’s oldest stone castles.
+Built in 1220 by Duncan MacDougall, the self-styled ‘King of the Isles’ played an important role during these stirring times in Argyll and the struggle between the Kingdom of Scotland and Norway for control of the Hebrides.
 The historic site remained an important stronghold of the MacDougalls until it was famously captured by Robert the Bruce in 1308 during the Wars of Independence.
 Dunstaffnage remained a royal castle until it passed to the Campbell earls of Argyll in the 1460s.
 Late in 1746, Dunstaffnage welcomed one of its more famous guests, Flora MacDonald, who was kept prisoner for helping Bonnie Prince Charlie evade capture from the Redcoats.

 Today, you can explore the remarkable remains, including a stone curtain, the ancient Dunstaffnage Abbey hidden on the grounds, and step inside the three-storey gatehouse.
 Dunstaffnage Castle offers a variety of family-friendly events throughout the year.
 Head to Historic Environment Scotland’s website for more information.